k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 ![image](images/25_jobs_and_batch_services_batchMonitor1.PNG)

-The Batches window also enables to cancel, pause or resume a selected batch process.
+The Batches window also enables you to cancel, pause, or resume a selected batch process.
 Note that a cancelled batch cannot be resumed.

 ## **Batch Monitor Window**